 As in every case, the benefit of the doubt always leans in favor of the veteran’s claim.
 This is equally applicable to distinguishing between the effects of service-connected and non-service connected disabilities.

 After honorably serving your country in the military, you should not be left scrambling just to get by due to a service-connected disability.
-Let the Berry Law Firm help you file for the benefits that you lawfully deserve.
+Let the Berry Law help you file for the benefits that you lawfully deserve.
 For a free consultation, please call (888) 883-2483 or contact us online.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.